yohi/docker-mcp-gateway-web-console/docs/QUICK_START.md

    - Replace `YOUR-ITEM-ID` with your actual Bitwarden item ID
 5. Click "Start Container"

+> Tip: You can also open **Settings > GitHub Token** in the console, search Bitwarden, and save the PAT securely.
+The token is encrypted, never shown, and will be used automatically for catalog fetches.

 ### Verify It's Running

 1. Go to "Dashboard"